Zoe Whittall: Career

 In 2016, her novel The Best Kind of People was published in Canada by House of Anansi and shortlisted for the Scotiabank Giller Prize.
 In 2017, it was published in hardcover in the U.K. by Hodder & Stoughton, and in the United States by Ballantine Books, an imprint of Penguin Random House.
 The novel is currently being adapted for feature film by director Sarah Polley.
 The Best Kind of People was named Indigo's #1 Book of 2016, and a best book of the year by Walrus Magazine, The Globe & Mail, Toronto Life, and The National Post.
 The year also saw Whittall awarded the K.M.
 Hunter Artist Award for literature, given to people who have demonstrated both talent and the potential for further development in their field.

 In 2018, Whittall won a Canadian Screen Award for Best Writing in a Variety or Sketch Comedy Series for Baroness von Sketch Show, alongside Aurora Browne, Meredith MacNeill, Carolyn Taylor, Jennifer Whalen, Jennifer Goodhue, Monica Heisey and Mae Martin.

 She collaborated with Noel S. Baker and Pat Mills on the screenplay for the 2024 film We Forgot to Break Up, which was directed by Karen Knox.

+In 2024, she also published the autofiction and prose poetry work No Credit River, which she labeled "an unreliable memoir".
+It focuses on heartbreak, love, anxiety, and writing.
+It was a finalist for the 2025 Lambda Literary Award for LGBTQ+ Poetry.
+Sanna Wani gave it a starred review in Quill & Quire, praising it as "spare and cinematic; the texture loose, memorable, and scattered with lines as poetic as they are biting."
+Bella Moses, reviewing for Foreword, concluded that the book "covers the aftermath of a life-altering breakup, addressing themes of queer relationality and sexuality, aging, pregnancy, and loss with intelligence, wit, and devastating candor."